LJPZebra/thesis_bg/readme.md

 process [@luo1988adaptive].
 In this case, automated tracking on images reduces costs, production time, and human operators' use.

-In academics, the use of automated tracking, especially in biology and ecology [@dell2014automated; @risse2017fimtrack], is a rapidly growing field because it avoids the need to disturb animals by invasively mark them.
+In academia, the use of automated tracking, especially in biology and ecology [@dell2014automated; @risse2017fimtrack], is a rapidly growing field because it avoids disturbing the animals with invasive markings.
 Cellular motions tracking is also widely studied with very specialized algorithms developed solely for this purpose [@juang2009tracking; @dewan2011tracking].
 Other fields of science are interested in automated tracking, to name a few: microfluidic [@jeong2018accurately], active matter [@bricard2013emergence], social science [@ali2012multiple] and robotic [@treptow2004real].
-It allows generating a large amount of reliable data, reducing bias, and avoiding a long and laborious manual analysis (that is sometimes impossible).
+Automated tracking generally produces large amounts of reliable data, reduces biases and avoids long and tedious manual analyses.
+The latter are sometimes impossible to perform due to excessively large image collections.

 Object tracking can be separated into two categories: the Single Object Tracking (SOT), where the goal is to detect a single object in a more or less complicated scene, and the Multiple Object Tracking (MOT), where the goal is to detect and track several objects.
-In this dissertation, we will place ourselves within the MOT framework because it regroups the vast majority of scientific applications.
-In a scientific experiment, the tracking problem's difficulty is reduced by designing the setup well.
-In general, the image quality is good, the camera is fixed, and we can optimize the lighting to facilitate object detection.
+In this dissertation, we will place ourselves within the MOT framework since it is more representative of the applications usually encountered in academia.
+For many scientific experimental setups, the inherent difficulty of tracking can be greatly mitigated with a well-designed system.
+In general, the setups are designed to optimize the imaging conditions, with a fixed camera and a lighting that facilitates object detection.
 On the other hand, the tolerance to errors is low if one wants to produce reliable data and robust scientific conclusions.
 A decisive point is the algorithm's performance, which must analyze the data in a reasonable